-5. Inclined Elevator/Funicular Strand Transport System (STS) in Planning Area 1
+5. Inclined Elevator/Funicular Strand Transit System (STS) in Planning Area 1

-If any gates, guardhouses, barriers or other development designed to regulate or restrict public vehicular access are approved for Planning Area 2, an STS shall be built parallel to the North Strand Beach Access Stairs.
-The STS a funicular (inclined elevator) shall be comprised of vehicles, carts, and/or other similar pedestrian transportation devices and shall be sized to transport a minimum capacity of up to fifty (50) people per hour. sized to a minimum capacity of eight persons and available to the public shall be built parallel to the North Strand Beach Access.
-The STS shall and convey passengers from Strand Vista Park (top of North Strand Access Stairs) to the landing area at the bottom of the North Strand Access Stairs a ramp to the beach.
+If any gates, guardhouses, barriers or other development designed to regulate or restrict public vehicular access are approved for Planning Area 2, a STSfunicular (inclined elevator) sized to a minimum capacity of eight persons and available to the public shall be built parallel to the North Strand Beach Access and convey passengers from Strand Vista Park to a ramp to the beach.
 The STS funicular shall be made available to the public prior to any regulation or restriction of public vehicular access into Planning Area 2.
 The STS funicular shall provide sufficient capacity to ferry a family and associated beach recreational paraphernalia (e.g. chairs, coolers, surfboards, etc.) A reasonable fee for the use of the STS funicular may be collected to recover maintenance and upkeep for the STS funicular operation, however, any fee collected (round-trip) shall not exceed the regular cash fare for a single ride on a local route upon a public bus operated by the Orange County Transportation Authority.
-At minimum, the STS funicular shall be open to the public during daylight hours on weekends, holidays year-round and every day beginning the Memorial Day holiday weekend through the Labor Day holiday weekend.
-To the maximum extent feasible, maintenance of the STS funicular shall occur during scheduled periods of inoperation (e.g. evenings during the peak season/weekdays during the off season).
-If the STS funicular-becomes inoperable for more than 3 consecutive scheduled operating days (e.g. 3 consecutive days during the peak season/a full weekend plus one day the following weekend during the off season) or the STS funicular is closed or made inoperable indefinitely or for any sustained time period for any reason, including but not limited to irreparable damage and/or an absence of funding for operation and maintenance, any gate, guardhouse, barrier or other development that regulates or restricts public access through Planning Area 2 shall be opened, removed or otherwise made inoperable such that public access is no longer regulated or restricted for the duration of the period the STS funicular is unavailable for public use.
+At minimum, the STSfunicular shall be open to the public during daylight hours on weekends, holidays year-round and every day beginning the Memorial Day holiday weekend through the Labor Day holiday weekend.
+To the maximum extent feasible, maintenance of the STSfunicular shall occur during scheduled periods of inoperation (e.g. evenings during the peak season/weekdays during the off season).
+If the STS-funicular becomes inoperable for more than 3 consecutive scheduled operating days (e.g. 3 consecutive days during the peak season/a full weekend plus one day the following weekend during the off season) or the STSfunicular is closed or made inoperable indefinitely or for any sustained time period for any reason, including but not limited to irreparable damage and/or an absence of funding for operation and maintenance, any gate, guardhouse, barrier or other development that regulates or restricts public access through Planning Area 2 shall be opened, removed or otherwise made inoperable such that public access is no longer regulated or restricted for the duration of the period the STS funicular is unavailable for public use.
 Signs shall be posted declaring the availability of the STS funicular to the public, the hours of operation, any fee, and the terms leading to the availability of public vehicular access through Planning Area 2.
-Signs shall be posted at the boarding area for the STS the funicular, at locations visible to vehicles traveling on Selva Road, and elsewhere as reasonably necessary to assure adequate public notification relative to the STSfunicular.
+Signs shall be posted at the boarding area for the STS funicular, at locations visible to vehicles traveling on Selva Road, and elsewhere as reasonably necessary to assure adequate public notification relative to the STS funicular.